manxeguin/manxeguin.github.io/pages/posts/web-performance-streaming.md

 - The browser to start downloading and parsing JavaScript early
 - The API request to be kicked off in parallel

-So instead of waiting for one thing to finish before starting the next, we overlap work — and that saves time.
+So instead of waiting for one thing to finish before starting the next, we overlap work, and that saves time.

 Even if the backend takes the same amount of time to generate data, users see the page **much faster**.

 ---

-## ✅ Pros and ❌ Cons
+## ✅ pros and ❌ cons

-### ✅ Pros
+### ✅ pros

 - Critical resources (CSS, JS, etc.) can start downloading while the backend is still working — users see content faster and get a smoother experience
 - Works in any language or framework that lets you control the response stream (Java, PHP, Go, etc.)

-### ❌ Cons
+### ❌ cons

 - The **DOMContentLoaded** event doesn’t fire until the full HTML is received — so if you use JS libraries that wait for it, they might be delayed (careful with deferred scripts)
 - Some **infrastructure doesn’t support streaming well**, like **AWS API Gateway**, which buffers the full response before sending it (and others might behave the same)